PMurph09/PMurph09/README.md

 ## A Little Bit About Myself

 When I'm not an engineer, I'm a musician (I play both guitar and piano in my free time).
 But even as a musician, I still force myself to be an engineer by building custom pedals for my guitar rig.
-And as you can tell by my profile, I also enjoy the outdoors (it's important to touch grass every once and a while).
+And as you can tell by my profile pic, I also enjoy the outdoors (it's important to touch grass every once and a while).

 ## Let's Connect